EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.binary.md

 ### astro.binary.fit_astrometric_binary

 Fit an elliptical-orbit binary orbit to astrometric data.
 Package: AstroUtil.binary Description: Fit an elliptical-orbit binary orbit to astrometric data.
-The fit has 7 free parameters, 4 of which (omega, Omega, i,
+The fit has 7 free parameters, 4 of which (omega, Omega, i, and a) are fitted linearly while two (T, e) are fitted